Tiresias: Blindness and gift of prophecy

-On another account behind Tiresias' blindness and his gift, (Note: This account has been briefly mentioned by Hyginus, Fabula 75; Ovid treated it at length in Metamorphoses III.) he was drawn into an argument between goddess Hera and her husband Zeus, arguing whether "the pleasures of love are felt more by women or by men", with Hera taking the side of men, Zeus putting himself in opposition, and Tiresias making the final judgement as someone who had experienced both pleasures.
+On another account behind Tiresias's blindness and his gift, (Note: This account has been briefly mentioned by Hyginus, Fabula 75; Ovid treated it at length in Metamorphoses III.) he was drawn into an argument between goddess Hera and her husband Zeus, arguing whether "the pleasures of love are felt more by women or by men", with Hera taking the side of men, Zeus putting himself in opposition, and Tiresias making the final judgement as someone who had experienced both pleasures.
 Tiresias said, "Of ten parts a man enjoys one only; But a woman enjoys the full ten parts in her heart".
 Hera struck him blind, but Zeus, in recompense, gave Tiresias the gift of foresight (Note: The blind prophet with inner sight as recompense for blindness is a familiar mytheme.) and a lifespan of "seven ordinary lives".

 Like other oracles, the circumstances in which Tiresias received his prophecies varied.
 Sometimes he would receive visions, listen for the songs of birds, or burn offerings or entrails, interpreting prophecies through pictures that appeared in the smoke.
 Pliny the Elder credited Tiresias with the invention of augury.
 Journalist William Godwin highlighted the communications with the dead as his most valuable way to tell a prophecy, constraining the dead "to appear and answer his inquiries".
-(Note: Godwin referenced Statius' poem Thebaid.)
+(Note: Godwin referenced Statius's poem Thebaid.)

+His daughter Manto also possessed the gift of prophecy.

 Other myths

-In Ovid's Metamorphoses, Tiresias' "fame of prophecy was spread through all the cities of Aonia", and nymph Liriope was the first to request his prophecy, asking him about the future of her son Narcissus.
+In Ovid's Metamorphoses, Tiresias's "fame of prophecy was spread through all the cities of Aonia", and nymph Liriope was the first to request his prophecy, asking him about the future of her son Narcissus.
 Tiresias predicted that the boy would live a long life only if he never "came to know himself".

 Tiresias has been a recurring character in stories and Greek tragedies concerning the legendary history of Thebes.